codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/deploy-to-tomcat-via-scp.md

 ---
 title: "Deploy to a VM via SCP"
-description: "Deploying your application to Tomcat using SCP"
+description: "Deploy your application to Tomcat using SCP"
 group: example-catalog
 sub_group: cd-examples
 toc: true